 Government agencies, educational institutions, non-profit organizations, corporations or any private company large enough to require an administrative hierarchy are your potential employers.
-The U.S. Bureau of Labor Statistics (BLS) reported in 2012 that nearly 3.9 million people were employed as secretaries and administrative assistants (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported in 2012 that just over 3.9 million people were employed as secretaries and administrative assistants (www.bls.gov).
 By 2022, employment was projected to grow 12% to 4.4 million, the BLS stated.
 Opportunities will arise from an ongoing need for workers with interpersonal and communication skills.

 Step 4: Obtain Certification as an Executive Secretary

 You have several certification options once you've established yourself.
 The International Association of Administrative Professionals offers two options, the Certified Professional Secretary (CPS) and the Certified Administrative Professional (CAP).
 To be eligible, you need at least two years of experience.
 The CPS and CAP exams test your knowledge of organization and planning, records management, financial functions and human resources.

 If you're an executive assistant at a law firm, your options include the Professional Legal Secretary (PLS) from NALS (formerly the National Association of Legal Secretaries) and the Certified Legal Secretary Specialist (CLSS) from Legal Secretaries International.
 You need three years of experience to be eligible for the PLS exam, which tests your knowledge of written communication, office procedures, law and ethics.
 The CLSS credential requires five years of experience and passage of an exam in one of six specialty areas - civil, criminal, business, intellectual property or probate law.